 Aftercare and Dubai climate

 Post-exfoliation skin is sensitive, and Dubai’s climate adds a few specific concerns the global guides skip.
+Anyone repeating a lighter version at home between salon visits should follow the same aftercare, and the guide to how to use Moroccan bath soap covers the order and the timings.

 - Skip direct sun for 24 to 48 hours.
 UV exposure on freshly exfoliated skin causes uneven pigmentation, especially in summer when Dubai’s UV index averages 11+.